 U-105 operated with the following Wolfpacks during its career:

 Hammer (5 Aug 1941 - 12 Aug 1941)

 Grönland (12 Aug 1941 - 27 Aug 1941)

 Markgraf (27 Aug 1941 - 11 Sep 1941)

 Steuben (14 Nov 1941 - 2 Dec 1941)

 12 Jun 1942

-While crossing the Bay of Biscay during the day on 12 June, 1942 the boat was attacked by an Australian Sunderland aircraft from RAAF Sqdn 10.
-The U-boat sought shelter in El Ferrol, Spain right after the attack on the 12th of June and did not leave again until the 28th when she departed for Lorient which she reached on the 30th.
-She was apparently seriously damaged as she did not sail again until 23 Nov, 1942.
+While crossing the Bay of Biscay during daylight on 12 June 1942 the boat was attacked by an Australian Sunderland flying boat of RAAF Sqdn 10.
+The U-boat immediately sought shelter in El Ferrol, Spain and did not leave until the 28th when she sailed for Lorient, arriving on the 30th.
+The damage was serious enough to keep her there until 23 Nov.

 1 recorded attack on this boat.

 5 May 1941